thegetty/ancient-glass/content/catalogue/cat-12.md

 ## Comments and Comparanda

-On core-formed alabastra see comments on {% cat '2003.180' %}.
-For the classification of this particular alabastron see {% cite 'Grose 1989' %}, class I:F subgroup with dark-colored ground and two horizontal threads, dated to the late sixth century BCE, alabastron form I:3B, dated to the fifth century BCE: p.
+On core-formed alabastra, see comments on {% cat '2003.180' %}.
+For the classification of this particular alabastron, see {% cite 'Grose 1989' %}, class I:F subgroup with dark-colored ground and two horizontal threads, dated to the late sixth century BCE, alabastron form I:3B, dated to the fifth century BCE: p.
 137, no. 77. {% cite 'Arveiller-Dulong and Nenna 2000' %}, p.
 44, no. 17; p.
 24 color plate, from Eretria, Greece.

 ## Provenance